 Medical Examiner: Job Duties, Career Outlook, and Educational Requirements

 Medical examiners study cadavers to learn about diseases or to determine the cause of a person's death.
-Continue reading for more information about degree programs, earnings and job duties.
+These individuals must perform autopsies, examine injuries and wounds, and collect samples in a laboratory.
+Often these individuals may be called on to present their findings in courts of law if the remains are part of a criminal investigation.
+Therefore, medical examiners may work with detectives and law enforcement regularly.
+Continue reading for more information about degree programs, earnings, and job duties.

 |Degree Required||Doctor of Medicine (M.D.)|

 |Key Responsibilities||Determine causes of death, testify in court|

 |Job Outlook (2016-2026)||5% to 9% increase (for coroners)|

 |Median Salary (2019)||$99,996*|

 Medical Examiner Responsibilities